erik-adelbert/aoc/2023/README.md

 Solving today's challenge with this technology is like being blessed with a really cool super power \o/ (at least for `rio`, my mbair).

-But I was in the mood for more, so I've build the solution upon a custom `bitarray32` which uses the transpose algorithm summerized in Warren's [hacker's delight](https://doc.lagout.org/security/Hackers%20Delight.pdf).
+But I was in the mood for more, so I've build the solution upon a custom `bitarray32` which uses the transpose algorithm summerized in Warren's [hacker's delight](https://doc.lagout.org/security/Hackers%20Delight.pdf) for [ordering](https://en.wikipedia.org/wiki/Row-_and_column-major_order) the array.

 1) First, each input line is obviously summerized in a integer and stored in a `bitarray32`.
 2) Then we pipelin this `bitarray32` __directly__ to `flp` the fast palindrome finding bit.